NCAS-CMS/cfdm/docs/source/performance.rst

 data is required for inspection or to modify the array contents.
 This maximises the number of :term:`field constructs <field construct>` that may be read within a session, and makes the read operation fast.
-If a :ref:`subspace <Subspacing>` of the data in the file is requested then only that subspace is read into memory.
+If a :ref:`subspace <Subspacing>` of data still in the file is requested then only that subspace is read into memory.
 These behaviours are inherited from the `netCDF4 python package
 <http://unidata.github.io/netcdf4-python/netCDF4/index.html>`_.

-When an instance is copied with its `!copy` method, any data are copied with a `copy-on-write
+When an instance is copied with its `!copy` method, all data are copied with a `copy-on-write
 <https://en.wikipedia.org/wiki/Copy-on-write>`_ technique.
 This means
 that a copy takes up very little memory, even when the original data